Destekçi Devletler ve Suriye Direnişi: Yabancı Etkinin Sınırları

 21 The two other main exceptions are the Front for Authenticity

-and Development (FAD), a politically moderate coalition
+and Development (FAD), a politically moderate coalition supported

 by al-Turath (‘Heritage’), a quietist, Saudi-aligned Salafi